 Website: Doma Laukums Riga Christmas Market

-Dates Open: The exact opening hours and dates have not been released yet for 2022.
-Typically the market opens from the beginning of December through the beginning of January, but who knows given COVID restrictions.
+Dates Open: The exact opening hours and dates vary.
+Typically the market opens from the beginning of December through the beginning of January.

 What to expect to buy at Riga’s Christmas Markets

 Like most Christmas markets you can expect to buy handmade clothing, gloves, scarves, and beautiful ornaments.
 Our tree at home may or may not be decorated with a ton of ornaments purchased from various Christmas markets.

 While the hand made goods are exquisite, another of my favorite part of the Christmas markets is the delicious food and warm drinks.
 I love being able to experience them like a real local.
 Kids can enjoy sweets, candies, and gingerbread.
 Winter time with family and kids in Latvia is amazing.

 You can get hot food and drinks like sausages, sauerkraut, gingerbread, hot chocolate and karstvīns (mulled wine).

 The special Latvian Christmas Day meal includes cooked peas with bacon sauce, pies, cabbage, sausage, bacon rolls, and gingerbread.
 I love that they eat gingerbread on Christmas Day since that isn’t something we really do in the US.